1. What gases make up the atmosphere of the earth?

 February 1881, Mary Walton received a patent for her invention.

-Aligned to Pennsylvania Academic Standards: Environment and Ecology 4.3.
+Aligned to Pennsylvania Academic Standards and Common Core Standards: Environment and Ecology 4.3.
 Environmental Health A. Describe environmental health issues.
 B. Describe how human actions affect the health of the environment.
 B. Analyze the local, regional and national impacts of environmental health.
 C. Analyze the need for a healthy environment.